Trump's border wall: A look at the numbers

 One of President Trump’s biggest campaign promises was his vow to build a wall along the country’s southernmost border.

 And the state of California, along with some advocacy groups, is trying to stop that.
-A federal judge will begin to hear arguments Friday as the state argues the federal government is overstepping its authority by waiving environmental reviews and other laws.
+A federal judge began to hear arguments Friday as the state makes the case that the federal government is overstepping its authority by waiving environmental reviews and other laws.

 Read on for a closer look at Trump’s proposed border wall by the numbers.